The-0xAlex/SetupXcode/README.md

 _(Another obvious use-case: Steal this and modify a private one to rapidly prank your victi... friends who leave their IDE unattended)_

-## Some Juicy Samples of the only theme you could ever want:
+## Some Juicy Samples of the-only-theme-you-could-ever-want™:

 ![](Colors0.png)
 ![](Colors1.png)